-The North Springbank ASP seeks to provide the residents of Springbank with an opportunity to stay within the community as they age, to offer a variety of housing choices, and to situate accessible, low-maintenance housing in areas near local shops and services as they develop.
+The North Springbank ASP seeks to provide the residents of Springbank with an opportunity to stay within the community, to offer a variety of housing choices, and to situate accessible, lowmaintenance housing in areas near local shops and services as they develop.

-• Support the provision of limited Villa Condo residential development within compatible development areas to support accessible and lowmaintenance living options. for groups such asretirees and those with mobility impairments.
+• Support the provision of limited Villa Condo residential development within compatible development areas to support accessible and low-maintenance living options.

-- 756 Where determined to be compatible and appropriate, Villa Condo developments may be considered in the following areas shown on Map 05: Land Use Strategy. - a) Cluster Residential; - b) Cluster Live-Work; - c) Institutional and Community Services; and - Business Commercial. - Villa Condo developments should be grouped 757 within specific areas of the subject lands in order to maximize open space uses and development efficiency. - 758 Villa Condo developments may be located within the community core, as per referenced in the policies of the South Springbank ASP, where access to local amenities such as shops, services, community/recreational opportunities, and the active transportation network can be maximized.
+- 7.56 Where determined to be compatible and appropriate, Villa Condo developments may be considered in the following areas shown on Map 05: Land Use Strategy. - a) Cluster Residential: - b) Cluster Live-Work: - c) Institutional and Community Services; and - d) Business Commercial. - 7.57 Villa Condo developments should be grouped within specific areas of the subject lands in order to maximize open space uses and development efficiency. - 7.58 Villa Condo developments may be located within the community core, as referenced in the policies of the South Springbank ASP, where access to local amenities such as shops, services, community/recreational opportunities, and the active transportation network can be maximized.